-Italy is a developed economy with great potential.
-The cultural characteristics and the many layers of bureaucracy can make it difficult for companies to settle in Italy.
+Italy is a developed economy with great potential but the cultural characteristics and the many layers of bureaucracy can make it difficult for companies to settle in Italy.
 To make sure that this doesn’t happen to you and that you are perfectly prepared for the Italian market, you will find important tips for your expansion into the Italian job market below.

 Strengths of the Italian market

-With its strategic location and extensive network of companies, Italy is considered the ideal country for a company’s international expansion.
-Italy’s modern infrastructure and developed economy are attractive to foreign companies, as is Italy’s strength in areas such as life sciences, information and communication technologies, renewable energy, high value consumer goods, high-tech design and technical products.
+With its strategic location and an extensive network of companies, Italy is considered the ideal country for a company’s international expansion.
+Italy’s modern infrastructure and developed economy are attractive to foreign companies, as is Italy’s strength in areas such as life sciences, information and communication technologies, renewable energy, high-value consumer goods, high-tech design, and technical products.